 Unconditional sympathy always makes you tear up.
 You can only shake your head, unseen in the dark.

 The curves get tighter and the truck slows down.
 Steve’s sympathy persists.
 “Yeah, sometimes it’s just a long night.
 Wow, those tires are really flat.”

-Your front tires are wrinkled as last year’s balloons and your scratched teal car tilts severely.
+Your front tires are wrinkled as last year’s balloons and your scratched teal sedan tilts severely.
 The front fender kisses asphalt.

 You watch while he hoists the car for towing.
 Steve has nice shoulders.
 In the truck’s industrial–strength headlights, the trees are so much cardboard lining the road.
 You’re in a movie with no budget for special effects.
 If only you knew the genre.

-The ride back to town is mostly quiet and the silence is noteworthy for not feeling awkward, until he asks the question so obvious you’re embarrassed that it surprises you.
+Your ride back to town is quiet and the silence is noteworthy for not feeling awkward, until he asks the question so obvious, you’re embarrassed that it surprises you.

 “Oh.
 I. Haven’t figured that out.”
 You reach for your phone to search for tire deals then you remember this paycheck is already spoken for.
 You’ll have to get the money from somewhere.
 “Home.
 That’s simpler.”